top of page

 RIP Geoffrey we will miss you.

-Funeral details Arthur Davey and Sons Nailsea
+Further details from Arthur Davey and Sons, Nailsea

 Notice of death